rustyrussell/centurymetadata/README.md

 *Century Metadata* is a project to provide storage for small amounts of auxiliary data.
 As an example, this is useful for Bitcoin wallets, which can be restored from 12 seed words, but cannot know about more complex funds without additional data.
-On restore, a would attempt to fetch this data from [centurymetadata.org](centurymetadata.org) or a mirror.
+On restore, your wallet would attempt to fetch this data from [centurymetadata.org](centurymetadata.org) or a mirror.

 We are currently in alpha, seeking feedback.